“So then he has mercy on whomever he wills, and he hardens whomever he wills.” (Romans 9:18-23)

 Perhaps that is why the notion that God chooses to save some people and not others is anathema to us.
 We believe salvation should be equally available to all.
-But is that a biblical concept or one that comes from our cultural background?
+But is that a biblical concept?

 A careful reading of scripture shows us that, as much as the idea may seem distasteful to us, salvation is inaccessible to some.
 Take a look at John 10:22-28:

 “So the Jews gathered around him and said to him, How long will you keep us in suspense?
 If you are the Christ, tell us plainly.
 Jesus answered them, I told you, and you do not believe.
 The works that I do in my Father’s name bear witness about me, but you do not believe because you are not part of my flock.
 My sheep hear my voice, and I know them, and they follow me.
 I give them eternal life, and they will never perish, and no one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father’s hand.”

 Notice Jesus did not reject these Jews because they did not believe.
 He said they did not believe because they had already been rejected, i.e. they did not belong to his sheep.

 So who chooses the sheep?
 The Father does.
 In John 17:6 Jesus says, “I have manifested your name to the people whom you gave me out of the world.
 Yours they were, and you gave them to me, and they have kept your word.”
 Notice the sheep belonged to the Father even before they came to faith in Jesus.